 John also defended a world-renowned NASCAR racing team against a lawsuit in federal court claiming misuse and conversion of racing equipment, and got the case dismissed on the pleadings for lack of personal jurisdiction.

 In a case in the Northern District of Illinois involving patent and trademark infringement claims, John litigated the trademark side of the dispute and, together with patent co-counsel, defeated all claims brought against the firm’s client PFE International (“PFE”).
 Immediately following Plaintiffs’ case-in-chief, PFE moved for judgment on all counts.
 The court granted the motion and found that Plaintiffs had failed to prove any act of infringement by PFE.

-John is a member of Novack and Macey’s Hiring and Marketing Committees.
-John is a member of the American and Chicago Bar Associations, and is active in the CBA Commercial Litigation and Judicial Evaluation Committees.
+John serves on Novack and Macey’s Marketing Committee.
+John is a member of the American Bar Association (ABA) and Chicago Bar Association (CBA).